Volunteer With Us

 Civil Protection Orders

-These cases provide supervised in-court litigation experience in a short time frame.
+Civil Protection Order cases provide supervised in-court litigation experience in a short time frame.
 Volunteers may sign up far in advance to represent a client on a certain hearing date, allowing busy attorneys to predict when they will need to be in court.
+Below is a summary of the CPO process in DC Superior Court:

 Average case length: 2-4 weeks